peterzh/peterzh.github.io/_posts/2020-06-02-topic-list.md

 + Review of Juarrero Dynamics in action
 + Summary of Complex systems approaches to understanding the brain
 + Intentionality, does it exist?
++ Thinking of decision making in terms of control (phylogenetic refinement)